StartSWest/cowboy_enhancer/README.md

 Easy to setup
 ----
-Just just create an application with rebar3
+Just create an application with rebar3

 <pre>rebar3 new release myapp</pre>